What Is A Scrum Master, A Summary For Leaders

 One way of the ways is through Agile Retrospective.
 Facilitating Agile Retrospective gives scrum masters the opportunity to spot trends and recurring problems in a team.
-Though knowing the problem is just one step in catalysing change, scrum masters at least know what has to be changed in an organisation.
+Though knowing the problem is just one step in catalyzing change, scrum masters at least know what has to be changed in an organization.

 Scrum Master as a Servant Leader

-A lighthouse is made to serve sailors and lead people to safe harbour.
+A lighthouse is made to serve sailors and lead people to a safe harbor.
 I wrote a blog post about ten characteristics of a servant leader here.
-Check it out if you’re not sure on how scrum masters can be a servant leader in an organisation.
+Check it out if you’re not sure how scrum masters can be servant leaders in an organization.

 Scrum Master as a Mirror

-It’s imperative that a scrum master become the “mirror” of the team.
-Through a scrum master, the team readily check if what they’re doing doesn’t reflect the Agile and Scrum values.
+A scrum master must become the “mirror” of the team.
+Through a scrum master, the team readily checks if what they’re doing doesn’t reflect the Agile and Scrum values.
 By standing in front of a mirror, a team can easily spot and be reminded of the flaws that are counterintuitive to the Scrum Methodology.

 The scrum master reminds the team to improve these flaws by becoming the observer and the extra eye that sees without bias but only towards the principles of Scrum and Agile values.
 With the reflection of the team in a mirror, members can receive open questions from the scrum master that will lead to the general improvement of the team.

 This could be through the use of modules like Sprint backlogs, metrics, and other tools.
-Now that we’ve knocked down three high-level roles of a scrum master let’s go back to the basics and foundations and find out the key responsibilities of a scrum master when it comes to working with Product Owners, Development Team, and in the organisation, he works for.
+Now that we’ve knocked down three high-level roles of a scrum master let’s go back to the basics and foundations and find out the key responsibilities of a scrum master when it comes to working with Product Owners, Development teams, and the organization, he works for.

 Scrum Master Responsibilities to Product Owner

-- It is essential that a scrum master is adept at finding techniques that are effective and efficient in managing Product Backlogs.
+- A scrum master must be adept at finding techniques that are effective and efficient in managing Product Backlogs.